Early-Stage Prostate Cancer

 - A common side effect is hot flashes, which many men find bothersome.
 These hot flashes can be minimized with a variety of medications, including low dose estrogen and progesterone

 The administration of an injectable gonadotropin-releasing hormone (GnRH) receptor antagonist provides rapid, profound, and sustained suppression of testosterone.

 - Firmagon® (degarelix for injection) – indicated for the treatment of advanced prostate cancer (similar indication as LHRH agonists)

 Advantages of GnRH Receptor Antagonists

-- GnRH receptor antagonists are at least as effective as LHRH agonists to lower testosterone levels and sustaining castrate levels
+- GnRH receptor antagonists are at least as useful as LHRH agonists to lower testosterone levels and sustaining castrate levels.

 - Easy subcutaneous (just under the abdominal skin) injections monthly